 SC 113 (seminar room)

 Check the departmental colloquium schedule (the fall schedule is not yet posted).
 You should come to these talks.
 They are typically Friday at 12:30 in Rm.
-199, and include free pizza.
+199, and include pizza.

 Read the class announcement [pdf]